Scolotosuchus: Description

 The preacetabular process of the illium is short and projects slightly cranially, the fact that this process is only poorly developed is seen in no other rauisuchid other than Ticinosuchus from the Middle Triassic of Europe.
 The subvertical crest is only sloping slightly, which sets Scolotosuchus apart from the American Postosuchus.
-The dorsal blade is low and the upper margin almost straight, both features typical for rauisuchids and clearly alligning Scolotosuchus with this group rather than with the contemporary ctenosauriscid Bystrowisuchus, which possessed a saddle-shaped dorsal blade.
+The dorsal blade is low and the upper margin almost straight, both features typical for rauisuchids and clearly aligning Scolotosuchus with this group rather than with the contemporary ctenosauriscid Bystrowisuchus, which possessed a saddle-shaped dorsal blade.
 The ischium likewise falls within the typical rauisuchid anatomy, with a wide proximal end that connects to the illium and a narrow distal end.
 The femur is sigmoid in shape and elongated with a slightly compressed shaft and moderately wide ends, again generally resembling what is expected of a rauisuchid.
 The tibia and a fragmentary fibula are both described as being massive, with the former also being elongated and having a rounded proximal and oval distal ending to it.

 The calcaneum matches the crocodiloid-type ankle joint with a short tuber.
-The region where the calcaneum articulares with the astralagus is however convex, bearing slight resemblance to members of the Euparkeriidae, but otherwise shows no depressions or projections.
+The region where the calcaneum articulares with the astragalus is however convex, bearing slight resemblance to members of the Euparkeriidae, but otherwise shows no depressions or projections.

 Sennikov estimates that Scolotosuchus may have reached a length of approximately 3 m.